MatDzie/Ask_pdf-LLM_with_RAG/README.md

 # Things to improve

-Have in mind this code is just a proof of concept for demonstration purpose that has many flaws and places for improvement before it may become ready for production use:
+Have in mind this code is just a basic implementation for demonstration purpose that has many flaws and places for improvement before it may become ready for production use:
 - advanced context building based on retrieved chunks
 - use of smaller model for key information extraction
 - advanced system message that will contain few-shot learning